voidframework/voidframework.github.io/content/doc/core/bindable.en.md

 | `@Repository` | Indicates that an annotated class is a "Repository" |
 | `@Service`    | Indicates that an annotated class is a "Service"    |
 {{< /table >}}

 {{< newline >}}
+#### Defined interface

+The configuration key `voidframework.core.bindExtraInterfaces` is used to define a set of interfaces for which to bind the found implementations.
+For example, converters are automatically detected in this way via the `TypeConverter` interface.

+{{< newline >}}